faris808/mern-new-social-media-full-project/README.md

 # Project Overview

-This repository provides an overview of my project, linking to the separate repositories for the frontend and backend code.
+This repository provides an overview of my social media project, linking to the separate repositories for the frontend and backend code.

 ## Repositories